nlpsandbox/data-node/README.md

        cp .env.sample .env

-2. Export the variables defined in *.env* to environment variables

-       export $(grep -v '^#' .env | xargs -d '\n')

-3. Start the Data Node API service
+2. Start the Data Node API service

        docker-compose up

-4. In your browser, go to the web service documentation page
+3. In your browser, go to the web service documentation page
    <http://localhost:8080/api/v1/ui/> to check that the web service of the Data
    Node started successfully.